• Skip to main content

 5. Gedikpasa Hamami

-Gedikpasa Hamami is the oldest Turkish bath in the Old City of Istanbul with a history dating back to 1475.
+Gedikpasa Hamami holds the title of being the oldest Turkish bath in Istanbul’s Old City, with a history dating back to 1475.

 6. Kilic Ali Pasa Hamami